-The ALF on June 1 released the fourth edition of its 58-page instruction manual, “The Final Nail: Complete Guide to Destroying the Fur Industry.”
+The Animal Liberation Front (ALF)on June 1 released a 58-page instruction manual called “The Final Nail: Complete Guide to Destroying the Fur Industry.”

-“The Final Nail is a blueprint for committing a felony,” said Michael Whelan, executive director of Fur Commission USA based in Oregon.
+“The Final Nail is a blueprint for committing a felony,” Michael Whelan, executive director of the fur commission, told the Times-News last month.

 “It’s terrorism — that’s exactly what it is,” Whelan said.
 Some mink farmers sleep with “guns by their bedsides.
 This is their livelihood being threatened.”